What is a payment gateway and how does it work?

 Checkout within site, complete payment off-site

-As the name suggests, the front-end checkout process occurs on a merchant’s site, while the payment processing happens through a separate back-end system.
-Similar to redirects, this option can offer increased security and convenience for customers.
+As the name suggests, the front-end checkout process occurs on a merchant’s site, while the payment is through a separate back-end system.

 What to look for in a payment gateway?